puqeko/zig2dash/README.md

 bun run index.js
 ```

-Takes about 20 mins to process the guide and std v0.11 on my machine.
+Takes about 20 mins to run defaults on my machine.